MosesGH/sql-data-warehouse-project/README.md

 ## About Me
 Hi, I'm Moses.

-I completed this project to better inrove my understanding of how information flows through databases and how to extract data and create automated reports.
+I completed this project to better improve my understanding of how information flows through databases and how to extract data.